 Can you get life insurance after a cancer diagnosis?

-Can you get life insurance if you have cancer?
-The simple answer to this question is that it depends.
-Although it may not be fun to think about, your insurer doesn’t want you to die while your policy is in force, because then it will be required to pay out on your death benefit.
+Although it sounds harsh, your insurer doesn’t want you to die while your policy is in force, because then it will be required to pay out on your death benefit.
 It would much rather have you alive and paying your premiums regularly.

 What are the types of life insurance for cancer patients?